David Frum's lame defense of Jennifer Rubin

 [C]riticizing what has been said and written by someone in the saying-and-writing business is entirely fair.
 Inevitable, in fact.
 I do not think that criticizing a writer’s writing is “personal” in any meaningful sense.

-I agree with Dougherty who says that, in the case of Cooke’s article, “savagely personal attack,” is “a melodramatic euphemism for. . . effectiveness, a quality established entirely by the quotations from Rubin herself” and that Frum, for all of his talents, can’t come to grips with.
+I agree with Dougherty who says that, in the case of Cooke’s article, “savagely personal attack” is “a melodramatic euphemism for. . . effectiveness, a quality established entirely by the quotations from Rubin herself” and that Frum, for all of his talents, can’t come to grips with.